 As the Blue Jays’ camp gets plagued by injury, some fans on X are viewing the situation through a glass of skepticism.

 “Fake injury to slow roll his ramp-up,” wrote one fan.
 The Blue Jays were indeed leading him on a slow buildup.
 But reports state that the reason for his slow ramp-up is the injury itself, not the other way round.
-As per Sportsnet, Yesavage reported to camp while already dealing with the shoulder issue.
+Per Sportsnet, Yesavage reported to camp while already dealing with the shoulder issue.

 It was already known that the Blue Jays would be missing Bowden Francis for the entire season.
 Though Bieber’s return is a possibility, it is not set in stone.
 Now with Berríos and Yesavage out, Gausman, Cease, Scherzer, Ponce, and Lauer would make up their starting rotation.
-Furthermore, their bullpen goes deep as well with Tyler Rogers, Louis Varland, Brendon Little, Braydon Fisher, Tommy Nance, and Angel Bastardo.
+Their bullpen goes deep as well with Tyler Rogers, Louis Varland, Brendon Little, Braydon Fisher, Tommy Nance, and Angel Bastardo.

 “That’s a great start to the season.
-Here we go…” wrote one fan sarcastically, who was probably tired of dealing with the Blue Jays’ injury news.
-“BIG RIP FOR THE JAYS”, expressed another.
+Here we go…” wrote one fan in frustration, who was probably tired of dealing with the Blue Jays’ injury news.

 Written by